skystrife/cpptoml/README.md

 the key does not exist, is not of the array type, or contains values that are not of type `T`.

+If the key does not exist and the method is called with `value_or` function on the returned empty `option`, the containing vector type is zero intialised to the length supplied to `value_or`.

 For nested arrays, it looks like the following:

 ```cpp